 Of course, you don’t have to write or blog.
 You could do videos, podcasts, or any other way to communicate with your audience.
 However you communicate, it’s critically important that you communicate regularly on your chosen topic.
 If you burn out after a couple of dozen blog posts, you can’t expect to build a thriving business serving that target market.

-However, if you keep writing, you’ll eventually find a topic that energizes you and propels you forward.
+Keep writing!
+Eventually you’ll find a topic that energizes you and propels you forward.
 That’s when you’ll find yourself developing your own specialized “services” for that particular niche market.
-Then when you’ll find the rocket fuel your marketing needs to reach your target audience.
+(Hopefully you won’t start doing things that make the DOJ take a hard look at your business activities.)